top of page

 • Social and behavioral sciences (including gender-based violence and consent for sex/substance use)

-• Community systems strengthening (including health systems and enabling environment)
+• Community systems strengthening and partnerships (including health systems and enabling environment)

-• Abstracts should clearly articulate how it aligns with the Symposium themes of “Pleasures, Policies, and Possibilities.”
+• Abstracts should clearly articulate how it aligns with the Symposium themes of “Chems.
+Choices.
+Community.”

 • Submissions can be made as an individual, an organisation or as a group/consortium of collaborators.